 The pdf transcript of the audio tutorial “Help Me Get Back Before 1837” delivered as a download.
 Many people find that reading can help set the knowledge acquired in the audio into their brains.

 My Full Satisfaction Guarantee Promise To You

 So what do you think?
 Don’t you agree that I’ve provided you with a really great deal here?
 I hope you do.
-And look, I’m so totally convinced that this Get Back Before 1837 CD Tutorial will add plenty of knowledge to your family research tool box that I’m putting my money where my mouth is and issuing you with my cast iron guarantee.
+And look, I’m so totally convinced that this Get Back Before 1837 Audio Tutorial will add plenty of knowledge to your family research tool box that I’m putting my money where my mouth is and issuing you with my cast iron guarantee.
 I want you to understand that I am genuine.
 I’m no one trick pony, nor am I a hit and run opportunity seeker.
 I’m here for the long run and I dearly hope that you’ll become a customer of mine for life.

 Make the move today and join a growing band of family historians who are experiencing the thrill and joy of getting back before 1837.

 Look, there really is nothing to lose, and to be honest with you, an enormous amount to gain.
 If you learn the way to get back in early records you will be a better Genealogist and know where to look for your forebears.
 This tutorial will explain to you just how to go the extra mile simply and easily.

 Remember this audio is as user friendly as they come!

 - Audio podcast that works on computers and in MP3 players.